13/2014 – Ecosurfaces lead the way in Australia

 Blocks were tested by spinning wheels on the spot

-The first major project using the Terracrete paver was installed in 2007, by a local landscaping company – JD’s Landscaping.
-This 1.2 hectare hard stand area was designed for a boat lifting facility at the Geraldton Fisherman’s Wharf, and it has proved to be a huge success.
+The first major project in Australia using the Terracrete paver was installed in 2007, by a local landscaping company – JD’s Landscaping.
+This 1.2-hectare hard stand area was designed for a boat lifting facility at the Geraldton Fisherman’s Wharf, and it has proved to be a huge success.
 The blocks were manufactured using a 40 MPa concrete mix with EPC Bar Chip “Macro”, (Elasto Plastic reinforcement) added, to stop the blocks from fragmenting when the wheels of heavy trucks and boat lifter turn.

 Seven years later and the eco-surface is still in great condition